Festivals & Events

 Ephemeral beauty and new beginnings

-It's not easy to plan accurately far in advance for sakura season in Japan, as the blossoms seem to spring out from nowhere in April and begin to fade soon after they bloom.
+It's not easy to plan accurately far in advance for sakura season in Japan, as the blossoms seem to spring out from nowhere from mid-March to April and begin to fade soon after they bloom.
 The Japanese have long seen this as a metaphor for the ephemeral nature of life.

 Many visitors plan their trips using cherry blossom forecasts in the hope of getting to experience these natural wonders in full bloom.
 If you're lucky enough to get the timing right, Ogi Park is a fantastic place for cherry blossom viewing.